 Patients who require normalization of thyroid functions quickly, such as pregnant women, women who desire pregnancy in the next 6 months, or patients with unstable cardiac conditions

-Guidelines for the management of hyperthyroidism and other causes of thyrotoxicosis have been developed by the American Thyroid Association and the American Association of Clinical Endocrinologists.
-These guidelines include 100 evidence-based recommendations concerning the care of these patients.
+Guidelines for the management of hyperthyroidism and other causes of thyrotoxicosis were developed by the American Thyroid Association and the American Association of Clinical Endocrinologists; these were updated in 2016.

 Hyperthyroidism is a set of disorders that involve excess synthesis and secretion of thyroid hormones by the thyroid gland.
 The resulting elevation in levels of free thyroxine (FT4), free triiodothyronine (FT3), or both leads to the hypermetabolic condition of thyrotoxicosis.